Radial limits of solutions to elliptic partial differential equations: Approximation on harmonic bundles

-and the left side is dense in the right side, so it is sufficient to show that the left side is connected, because every set between a connected set and its closure is also connected.
+Since $\pi^{-1}(F^\prime)$ is nowhere dense, it follows that the left side is dense in the right side, so it is sufficient to show that the left side is connected, because every set between a connected set and its closure is also connected.
+For the left side, we have